 PHOWN Newsletter 6, 3 Jan 2019

 PHOWN (PHOtos of Weaver Nests) has been running for 8.5 years, having started in July 2010.
 Thanks to your participation, over 28000 records have been submitted!
 Of 117 weaver species, there is at least one PHOWN record for 94 species (80%).
 The species without PHOWN records are mostly rare or range restricted species.
 It should be easy to obtain PHOWN records for some of the outsatanding species, however, eg. the Northern Red Bishop is fairly widespread north of the equator, and Bertram's Weaver is locally common in parts of Malawi.
-See a list of weavers without PHOWN records here.
+See a list of weavers without PHOWN records here.2018 records

 During 2018 a total of 71 participants submitted PHOWN records, most of these were mainly from South Africa, but also residents from Gambia, Kenya, Malawi, Mozambique, Namibia, Nigeria, Swaziland, United States, Zambia, and Zimbabwe.